 Tiny House Blog: http://tinyhouseblog.com/stick-built/dennys-cabin-in-missouri/

-If you are considering purchasing a Tiny House here are a few things you may want to consider before purchasing one in the Missouri area.
+If you are considering purchasing a Tiny House, here are a few things you may want to consider before purchasing one from any of the tiny house dealers in Missouri.
 If you read through this list and think you’re prepared to purchase a tiny home get in contact with us today to get your process rolling!

 1. What is the cost of a tiny house?